Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/service-level-agreements/rules.md

 ### Managing the order in which rules are evaluated

 You can define multiple rules per SLA.
 When a request is raised using the SLA, the system logic will start by evaluating the first rule in the list looking for a match.
-If no match is found with the first rule, it will evaluate the remaining rules in list order until the first rules match is found.
+If no match is found with the first rule, it will evaluate the remaining rules in list order until the first rule match is found.

 If no rules are matched, then no service level will be used or invoked on the request.